Scientific Review Process

 - Appropriate hedging — do we overstate findings where the evidence is thin?

-- Dose / intervention specifics — are recommended protocols within ranges supported by research?
+- Intervention specifics — are recommended protocols within ranges supported by research?

 - Missing context — are we omitting caveats (population studied, effect size, etc.) that would change how a reader interprets the finding?